 The concept of the Wolfram Language is to have a wide range of capabilities built in—and then to implement these with optimal algorithms.
 In practice, these algorithms almost always beat even the fastest specially written code, not least because they can freely call on other sophisticated Wolfram Language capabilities.
 If you don't use Wolfram Language style, but instead write C-like code, it will run slower—though if you have actual C code, you can simply call it at full speed through WolframLink.

 What languages were influences?

 LISP and APL were two early influences, as was Stephen Wolfram's 1981 SMP symbolic computation language.
-During its development inside Mathematica, the Wolfram Language evolved its own design concepts and methodology, and several languages that have appeared in the last 25 years have been significantly influenced by it.
+During its development inside Mathematica, the Wolfram Language evolved its own design concepts and methodology, and several languages that have appeared in the last three decades have been significantly influenced by it.